protonemedia/laravel-api-health/README.md

 ## Advanced

 Every checker should be able to identify itself so the state can be stored.
 The `AbstractChecker` has an `id` method which simply returns the name of the class, in most cases you don't have to worry about the identifier but there is a scenario in which you need to override this method.
 Say you want to reuse a checker with different arguments.
-In this example there is a `Server` model which has an `isOnline` method which returns a boolean wether the server is online.
+In this example there is a `Server` model which has an `isOnline` method.

 ```php
 class Server extends Model